NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Mummy Guardian.md

     desc: "  The guardian's weakness to alchemical items not only applies to damage from alchemical items, but the guardian also takes 5 damage when splashed with non-damaging alchemical items or dosed with alchemical poisons, even if they're immune to their other effects."

   - name: "Blighted Consumption"
-    desc: "`pf2:r` (curse,divine,poison) **Trigger** A creature within 30 feet eats or drinks (including an alchemical item or potion)\n**Effect** The food or drink burns like the caustic substances fed to the mummy before its death.
+    desc: "`pf2:r` (curse,divine,poison) **Trigger** A creature within 30 feet eats or drinks (including an alchemical item or potion)\n* * *\n\n**Effect** The food or drink burns like the caustic substances fed to the mummy before its death.
 If the creature fails a DC 24 Fortitude check save, they become [[Conditions/Sickened 1|Sickened 2]] after they finish the consumption and can't reduce their sickened condition while within 30 feet of any mummy."

 attacks:
   - name: ""